-Dr. Li was a recipient of the IEEE Microwave Theory and Techniques Society (MTT-S) Outstanding Young Engineer Award, the IEEE Sensors Council Early Career Technical Achievement Award, the ASEE Frederick Emmons Terman Award, the IEEE-HKN Outstanding Young Professional Award, the NSF Faculty Early CAREER Award, and the IEEE MTT-S Graduate Fellowship Award.
-He is an Associate Editor of the IEEE JOURNAL OF ELECTROMAGNETICS, RF AND MICROWAVES IN MEDICINE AND BIOLOGY and the IEEE TRANSACTIONS ON CIRCUITS AND SYSTEMS I. He served as a guest editor for IEEE JOURNAL ON EMERGING AND SELECTED TOPICS IN CIRCUITS AND SYSTEMS special issue on “Wireless Sensing Circuits and Systems for Healthcare and Biomedical Applications” in 2017, a guest editor for IEEE TRANSACTIONS ON MICROWAVE THEORY AND TECHNIQUES special issue on “Emerging RF Measurement Techniques and Applications” in 2016, a guest editor for SENSORS (ISSN 1424-8220) special issue on “Non-contact Sensing” in 2016, and an Associate Editor for the IEEE TRANSACTIONS ON CIRCUITS AND SYSTEMS II from 2014 to 2015.
-He served as a TPC Co-Chair for the IEEE MTT-S International Microwave Biomedical Conference (IMBioC) in 2018 and the IEEE Wireless and Microwave Technology Conference (WAMICON) from 2012 to 2013.
+Dr. Li is a Microwave Theory and Techniques Society (MTT-S) Distinguished Microwave Lecturer.
+He was a recipient of the IEEE Microwave Theory and Techniques Society (MTT-S) Outstanding Young Engineer Award, the IEEE Sensors Council Early Career Technical Achievement Award, the ASEE Frederick Emmons Terman Award, the IEEE-HKN Outstanding Young Professional Award, and the U.S. National Science Foundation (NSF) Faculty CAREER Award.
+He is an Associate Editor of the IEEE TRANSACTIONS ON MICROWAVE THEORY AND TECHNIQUES and the IEEE JOURNAL OF ELECTROMAGNETICS, RF AND MICROWAVES IN MEDICINE AND BIOLOGY.
+He is the TPC chair of the 2022 IEEE Radio & Wireless Week.
+He served as the chair of the MTT-S Technical Committee “Biological Effect and Medical Applications of RF and Microwave” from 2018 to 2019, a TPC Co-Chair for the IEEE MTT-S International Microwave Biomedical Conference from 2018 to 2019, and the IEEE Wireless and Microwave Technology Conference from 2012 to 2013.